wesleytian/wesleytian.com/posts/startup.md

 It is true that there is no clear career growth trajectory at early-stage startups like at big companies.
 There aren't bi-annual performance reviews that you try to pass in order to get promoted to E4/L4 or E5/L5.
 However, you can grow your career exponentially faster than at a larger company by growing the company.
 Of course, this is much harder said than done, but not only is there potential for your growth to be much faster, but it's inherently tied to the success of your company.
 There are engineers who are able to land senior engineering jobs at a big company after a year of engineering at a startup.
 Or product managers who land senior management or director positions in just a few years at a startup.

 So instead of trying to get promoted to L4 or E5, if you want to grow your career, grow the company by increasing revenue and achieving scale.
 It is quite clear if you look at it in terms of KPIs.
-If the company achieves this much MRR or this much GMV, then they will be this closer to raise a Series A or B. When you interview for your next position, you'll be able to describe exactly how and what you learned in order to scale your company.
+If the company achieves this much MRR (e.g. 80K) or this much GMV, then they will be this closer to raise a Series A or B. When you interview for your next position, you'll be able to describe exactly how and what you learned in order to scale your company.
 Join a startup if you want to gain skills related to entrepreneurship, don't join a startup if your goal is to climb neatly placed titles.

 ### One reason not to join a startup

 You don't believe in yourself/the team/the startup enough to think it'll be an outlier.

 As Steve Jobs said best, only the crazy ones who think they can change the future do.
 Successful entrepreneurs don't go around sitting on their asses analyzing what the probability of success is for them is and the expected amount of money they're going to make.
 If everybody thought this, then Y Combinator wouldn't exist.
 Silicon Valley wouldn't exist.
+Some people think they can change the world and if you believe in yourself enough, the world will conspire to make it happen.
 And this is why optimists will always rule the world.
 They do it because they believe in themselves/their idea/their team.
 Do you believe in your founder/team/mission/yourself to join the startup?
 Do you think you're joining the next [insert big tech company name here]?